 A duck’s quacking chatter is its vocal expression of emotion.
 Having been around them for years, I can pick out their moods: excited, content, curious, afraid, hungry, feeling kinship.
 They are Indian Runners, an extremely social breed.

 I’ve come across large segments of humanity that can’t countenance such “humanizing” of animals in general, and birds or less creatures in particular.
 Of course, they wouldn’t be reading this book anyway, so I won’t need to justify my view… at least so far.

-I realized today, in a simple earthy way, that human thought is the equivalent expression of emotion for us.
-That includes any speech or writing that thought produces.
+I realized today, in a simpler earthy way, that human thought is the equivalent expression of emotion for us.
+That includes any speech or writing that thought churns out.
 Ducks quack their emotion, dogs bark their emotion, and humans think and speak their emotion — and so on throughout the animal kingdom.

-Physical actions are a major way emotion expresses itself.
+Physical actions are also key ways emotion expresses itself.
 The difference is that quacking and thinking take much less physical effort and so reverberate more easily throughout awareness than other more physical actions (work, hobby, sport, art, etc.).
 But wait, there’s more…

 The one thing that stirs up more emotion than most in me has always been the unknown.
 Does she love me, does she not?
 Will I miss my flight; lose my job; is it cancer?
 Not only do I experience the unsettling emptiness of the unknown, I see it in everyone and everywhere I look.
 Fear of the unknown is another experience we share with ducks.
 Indeed, fear is universal.
 But wait, there’s more…